agnicore/agni/README.md

 Agni OS, is not just a library - it is a full stack framework(an **A**pplication **O**perating **S**ystem) for high scalability having all development done using **lean .NET** (free from 3rd parties)

-Per definition of UNISTACK&reg; ideology - all code is written in **C#** and **JavaScript** (some Web Admin UI tools) only.
-All base libraries are used in the same consistent way throught the code base.
+According to UNISTACK&reg; ideology - all code is written only in **C#** and **JavaScript** (used in some Web Admin UI tools).
+The same base libraries are used in the same consistent way throught the code base.
 This project **only uses language and runtime features** which are **standard to the CLR and language itself**, as provided by primary Microsoft implementation.

 ## Overview of Features